light bulb

 Your appeal, if it’s a strong one, can reverse the initial decision if you file your Notice of Disagreement (NOD), Higher-Level Review (HLR), or a Supplemental Claim to “appeal” the decision before the deadline.

-The steps you take after being denied are the most important.
+The steps you take after a VA claim denial are the most important.

 VA Claim Denied: What to Do Next